FALLS CHURCH, Va. —

 “For example, we work with some partner nations on biosurveillance in order to better detect and respond to outbreaks, so they do not become larger health security crises,” Erickson said.

 Erickson, a family physician and currently a preventive medicine resident at the Uniformed Services University of the Health Sciences in Bethesda, Maryland, always had an interest in working and studying abroad.
-Before joining the Air Force, she studied and volunteered in India and Africa.
+Before joining the Air Force, she studied and volunteered in and Africa.

 In the Air Force, after assignments in…